devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 17: Simplified Wisgen WisdomBLoC [(Faust 2019)](https://github.com/Fasust/wisgen)*

 We create a stream builder in the beginning and expose the stream itself to enable the UI to subscribe to it.
 We also open up a private sink, so we can easily add thinks to the stream.
-When ever the *publishMoreWisdom()* function is called, the BLoC request more wisdom from the API, waits until they are fetched and then publishes them to the stream.
-Let’s look at the UI side of thing.
+Whenever the *publishMoreWisdom()* function is called, the BLoC request more wisdom from the API waits until they are fetched and then publishes them to the stream.
+Let’s look at the UI side of things.
 This is a simplified version of the WisdomFeed in Wisgen:

 ``` dart
 class WisdomFeedState extends State<WisdomFeed> {